 Back in 2016, I spent a week exploring Berlin on a budget without really knowing what I should be doing there.
 I had originally planned to go to Hamburg and only changed my plans at the last second.
-Now I’ve gone back for the holiday season, this time with Laura and once again without a plan.
+Now I’ve gone back for the holiday season, once again without a plan.

 Getting to Berlin

 Both times I’ve traveled to Berlin, I’ve gone with Flixbus.
 The first time was from Copenhagen, and the second was from Hamburg.
 In 2016, I chose Berlin over Hamburg because the bus ticket from Copenhagen was cheaper, which didn’t make any sense as Berlin is twice as far as Hamburg.
 Back then, I was on a pretty tight budget and my gameplan was always to choose the cheaper bus.
 I couldn’t complain as I fell in love with Berlin (although I’ve now found Hamburg is even better!).

 If you’re already in Europe, most of the low-cost airlines fly to Berlin for a ridiculously low price.
 For example, you can fly round trip from Edinburgh or London to Berlin for $32!
 FYI, that’s one of the reasons I love living in Edinburgh.
 Conversely, you can fly round trip from Berlin to nearly every country in Europe for under $50 (depending on the dates, of course).

 On my last trip, I got a Flixbus from Hamburg.
 The trip lasted three and a quarter hours and cost a whopping $10 each.